 largest: 5 3/4 x 4 x 1/8 in. ( 14.6 x 10.2 x 0.3 cm )

-Shield-shaped black felt patches; all have white rayon eagle at top, perched over propeller flanked by wings on both sides; and varying numbers of red felt chevrons at bottom of patch; three of the patches have one, two, and three chevrons respectively; the other has three chevrons with a curved stripe connected to the top chevron, with the propeller between the stripe and the chevron.
+Shield-shaped black felt patches; all have white rayon eagle at top, perched over crossed flags; and varying numbers of red felt chevrons at bottom of patch; three of the patches have one, two, and three chevrons respectively; the other has three chevrons with a curved stripe connected to the top chevron, with the flags between the stripe and the chevron.

 These patches were worn by members of an Army or Navy corps on the upper left sleeve of their uniform jackets.
 One chevron indicates a private first class, two a corporal, and three a sergeant.
 The curved stripe denotes a staff sergeant.

 Due to ongoing research, information about this object is subject to change.